virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 <roadmap-component>

 ### StencilJS
-StencilJS is the VI default Frontend Ecosystem, which is implemented in new project of VI if possible and advisable.
-You will be shown how StencilJS works and which architecture relies to it and how you can build simple components.
+StencilJS is VI's default frontend ecosystem, which is implemented in new projects of VI if possible and advisable.
+You will be shown how StencilJS works and which architecture relies on it and how you can build simple components.

 __Challenges__
 - TypeScript playground